h0ssimo/h0ssimo.github.io/_drafts/articles/hossimo-s-special-how-to-expand-your-business-as-a-3d-artist-using-social-media.md

 Articles and Blogs

 _Written_ articles and posts, are perfect for contents that need to be _referenced_ or _bookmarked_ for later usages by your audience.
 Some _walkthroughs_ are also easier to get back to, when written.
 So have that in mind, just take your time and transfer your knowledge carefully through written words.
-Also, in a more relaxed _Blog_ environment, you could always share stuff related to your _lifestyle._ I mean, what it takes to be you?
+Also, in a more relaxed _Blog_ environment, you could always share stuff related to your _lifestyle._ I mean, what it takes to be _you_?

 #####
 Reviews and Critiques